-I love bold graphic patterns, and this rug from Anthropologie caught my eye.
-I noticed right away that this fun, almost optical illusion pattern was made up of many triangles put together.
+I love bold graphic patterns, and a rug from Anthropologie caught my eye.
+I noticed right away that it had a fun, almost optical illusion pattern was made up of many triangles put together.
 So I headed to the fabric store for my colorless combo.
 When you look at this finished piece, it may appear daunting and impossible, but really it's just one little square at a time, all straight line sewing.

 Things You'll Need

 To begin, prewash your fabric.
 This step is optional, but to ensure your fabric doesn't shrink after the quilt is assembled, I recommend washing and drying the fabric.
 Also, wash the darks separately from the lights.

 Next, iron the fabric flat and then cut out your squares.
 You will cut 7-inch squares.
 For the size of quilt created for this tutorial, you will need about 58 squares in each of the three colors — this will give you a couple extras.
 We used a rotary cutter and mat to cut my squares.

 Draw a diagonal line down the center of half the white squares and all the black squares.
 On the white fabric I suggest a colored washable fabric pen, and on the black a white fabric chalk pencil.